-Kraken is an exchange service, not a wallet service.
-We provide clients the ability to deposit and withdraw funds to our corporate wallet for safekeeping while the funds are being exchanged or used for trading, but we do not provide a personal wallet service.
+Kraken is an exchange, not a wallet service.
+We provide clients the ability to deposit funds to our corporate wallet for safekeeping while the funds are being exchanged or used for trading or staking, but we do not provide a personal wallet service.

 For example, if you're depositing into an Initial Coin Offering (ICO) address, Kraken's hot wallet will be the depositor and not your personal Kraken deposit address.
 You will not be able to receive those ICO tokens.